moorepants/learn-multibody-dynamics/angular.rst

    C_alp_D = D.ang_acc_in(C)
    C_alp_D

-Summing the successive angular accelerations gives this result:
+Summing the successive angular accelerations and expressing the resulting vector in the body fixed reference frame :math:`D` gives this result:

 .. jupyter-execute::